nguyenjd22/cs131_notes_dev/_chapters/images/segmentation.md

 * #### Summarize data:
   It is often easier to think of an image as consisting of several macroscopic entities rather than a series of pixels.
 Representing each entity as a token rather than each pixel individually allows us to analyze large amounts of data more efficiently, as well as denoise data by separating actual entities from noise.
 * #### Counting
-  This allows us to get characteristics of the segmented images, and count up
+  Clustering allows us to get characteristics of the segmented images, and count up/represent those summary characteristics e.g. size, color, etc.
+* #### Segmentation
+  As discussed earlier, we are able to separate images into different coherent regions using clustering.
+* #### Prediction
+  After clustering images, we are able to see similarities between the clusters- for instance, image labels determining what a specific clster depicts.
+We can use this to infer the classifications of unknown clusters, as they are likely to be similar.

+In this unit, we will learn different ways through which images can be broken down into clusters and segmented, as well as the characteristics that delineate between clusters and allow us to group pixels and macroscopic components of images together.

 # 13.2 Gestalt Theory